feodorren/feodor.github.io/index.md

 ### My Words

 With passion in international business, I have good negotiation skills and execution ability.
-Avalible to handle business in communications, clients negotiation, bidding documents preparations.
-In the past 3 years, i have gotten to know more friends in marketing and saving much experience in bidding stage.
+Able to handle business in communications, clients negotiation, bidding documents preparation.
+In the past 3 years, I have gotten to know more friends in marketing and saving much experience in bidding stage.

+### Thanks

 **Thanks for your reviewing and hope we can work together.**